 The Company and its subsidiaries have transactions in the ordinary course of business with other corporations of which the Company's executive officers or directors or members of their immediate families are directors, executive officers, or shareholders.
 The amounts involved in these transactions are below the disclosure thresholds set by the SEC, or the executive officer or director or his or her family member does not have a direct or indirect material interest, as that term is used in SEC rules, in the transaction.
-Since January 1, 2022, the Company has not participated in, nor is there currently planned, any transactions required to be disclosed pursuant to SEC Regulation S-K Item 404(a).
+Since January 1, 2023, the Company has not participated in, nor is there currently planned, any transactions required to be disclosed pursuant to SEC Regulation S-K Item 404(a).

-2022 Director Compensation
+2023 Director Compensation

-The following table presents information regarding the compensation paid for 2022 to members of the Board of Directors who were not also the Company's employees (non-employee directors).
-The compensation paid to Mr. Minicucci for 2022 is presented in the Summary Compensation Table and the related explanatory tables.
-As an executive director, Mr. Minicucci did not receive additional compensation for his service on the Board.
+The following table presents information regarding the compensation paid for 2023 to members of the Board of Directors who were not also the Company's employees.
+The compensation paid to Mr. Minicucci for 2023 is presented in the Summary Compensation Table and the related explanatory tables.
+Mr. Minicucci did not receive additional compensation for his service on the Board.